 this article (and most) on primary playground, does contain affiliate links that we do earn a commission off of. clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.

 As the new school year approaches, one thing on my list, along with a million others, is to think about easy lunches I can make.
 Our family chooses to bring our lunch to school each day.
-As teachers, you know we do not get a nice long lunch so I need my lunches to be healthy and quick.
+As teachers, you know you do not get a nice long lunch so you need your lunches to be healthy and quick.
+So today I’m sharing some of my favorite Easy Teacher Lunchbox Ideas.

 Planning lunches